sree7k7/automated-CICD-with-argoCD-in-K8S-uisng-GitHub-actions/README.md

   - Note: This code acts as source code for your (web) application.

 4. Later, push the code to repository :octocat: .

+### Github secrets

+#### DockerHub Token

+1. Sign in to **Docker Hub**.

+2. Select your **username** in the top-right corner and from the drop-down menu select **Account Settings**.

+3. Click the **Security** tab and then **New Access Token**. copy token.

+4. In GitHub, Goto → select: repo → setting → click: Secrets and variables → click: New repository secret (Name: *DOCKERHUB_TOKEN* and Secret: copy step 3 token).

+#### DockerHub username
+1. In GitHub, Goto → select: repo → setting → click: Secrets and variables → click: New repository secret (Name: *DOCKERHUB_USERNAME* and Secret: <dockerhub_username>).

+#### GitHub userID

+1. In GitHub, Goto → select: repo → setting → click: Secrets and variables → click: New repository secret (Name: *GIT_USERID* and Secret: <github_username>).

+#### GitHub user email
+1. In GitHub, Goto → select: repo → setting → click: Secrets and variables → click: New repository secret (Name: *GIT_USER_EMAIL* and Secret: <github_email>).

+#### GitHub passwd (Fine-grained personal access tokens)

+1. In GitHub, Select your username in the top-right corner and from the drop-down menu select **Settings**.

+2. On left pane → click: Developer setting → personal access tokens → Fine-grained tokens → Generate new token → give details: token name, expire, select repo, generate token.
+Copy token (used in step 3).

+3. In GitHub, Goto → select: repo → setting → click: Secrets and variables → click: New repository secret (Name: *GIT_PASS* and Secret: <copy token from step 3>).

 ## Install Argocd